Manage and respond to security alerts in Azure Security Center

 In this document, you learned how to configure security policies in Security Center.
 To learn more about Security Center, see the following:

-- Handling Security Incident in Azure Security Center
+- Security alerts in Azure Security Center.

 - Azure Security Center Planning and Operations Guide